Hertig-family/CPPON/readme.txt

                     Of course the response is in the form of a CPPON instance which can of course be either iterated through or used to produce a JSON string to be sent as a message.

+ “soft structures”: In the world of ground station equipment you quickly learn that each customer/site requires
+                    different equipment and configuration.
+Developing and deploying different code releases for each configuration is a logistics nightmare.
+Often attempts are made to store the configuration in files or databases and build data structures with the programs which can often be a daunting task, especially when a new component is introduced.

+                    What was discovered with this libraries ability to instantiate a C++ class hierarchy and access the data through strings, was what we call “soft structures”.
+The configuration and state of a system can be defined in a human readable JSON file and then created at run-time without having to modify firmware.

+                    The best way to explain this is to explain how we use it.
+We actually have a utility program that creates the JSON file by stepping the user the a sequence of questions.
+(The first time it is run the default answers are supplied by a hard-coded JSON string but than the actual responses are stored in a JSON file to be used if/when the utility is run again.)
+In the case of one of our ground systems the output from this configuration utility are a couple of database tables and a JSON configuration file.
+FWIW: This utility can be/is run anytime the configuration is modified or a firmware upgrade is preformed.
+(In the case of the firmware upgrade, it is run in the background using all the saved responses.)

+                    The JSON file that used to create the “soft structure” has multiple sections.
+Where the primary section is a “configuration” object that list all the possible equipment like feed_1, feed_2, hpa, tsp_1, demod_1, demod_2, azimuth_axis, elevation_axis, …  It tells the system if the component is install, its type and other pertinent information.
+Then there would be a “settings” section listing each installed device, a “status” section and possibly a sections dedicated to each device.

+                    This JSON file is read at startup and use to build the whole system data structures.
+In the case of our systems use the shared object to share the data with all the applications in the system.
+Many organizations will use a combination of disk space and message queues to share this information but we find it so much easier and faster to do it this way.
+Yes, we still use databases disk space and message queues to send commands (almost always in JSON) but sharing data and status has never been so easy.

+                    Code has to be written for to handle each possible device but only the code defined as installed in the configuration section is used.
+The only difficult task is having the configuration utility create all the supporting items in the JSON file.

            example: /*
                      * A little demonstration program to show some features of the C++ Object Notation library
                      * (CPPON).
 This program takes a string as if it was received as a JSON message from an